marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

     - [BigQuery query component](https://github.com/kubeflow/pipelines/tree/0.1.38/components/gcp/bigquery/query)
     - [AI Platform Training component](https://github.com/kubeflow/pipelines/tree/0.1.38/components/gcp/ml_engine/train)
     - [AI Platform Deploy component](https://github.com/kubeflow/pipelines/tree/0.1.38/components/gcp/ml_engine/deploy)
 - Custom components.
 The pipeline uses two custom helper components that encapsulate functionality not available in any of the pre-build components.
-The components are implemented using the KFP SDK's [Lightweight Python Components](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) mechanism:
+The components are implemented using the KFP SDK's [Lightweight Python Components](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) mechanism.
+The code for the components is in the `helper_components.py` file:
     - **Retrieve Best Run**.
 This component retrieves the tuning metric and hyperparameter values for the best run of the AI Platform Training hyperparameter tuning job.
     - **Evaluate Model**.
 This component evaluates the *sklearn* trained model using a provided metric and a testing dataset.

-1. The instructor will walk you through the the code in the `pipelines` folder
+1. In the first part of the exercise, the instructor will walk you through the the code in the `pipelines` folder
-2. Navigate to the `pipelines` folder and compile the pipeline
+2. In the second part you compile the pipeline DSL using **KFP CLI**.
+Navigate to the `pipelines` folder and compile the pipeline
 ```
 export PROJECT_ID=[YOUR_PROJECT_ID]
 export COMPONENT_URL_SEARCH_PREFIX=https://raw.githubusercontent.com/kubeflow/pipelines/0.1.38/components/gcp/